nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/BLAST-Command-Line/BLAST4.md

 curl -o mouse.2.protein.faa.gz -L https://osf.io/j2qxk/download
 curl -o zebrafish.1.protein.faa.gz -L https://osf.io/68mgf/download
 ```

+!!!
+Note
+	`Curl` is a command line tool that allows you to transfer data from or to a remote server.
+The lowercase `-o` allows you to specifiy the name of the saved file, while the uppercase `-O` saves the file with its original filename.

 If you look at the files in the current directory: